+The school aims to provide children with many avenues to speak to adults if they have concerns or worries, aside from speaking to their teacher.
 In the Upper School, children have the opportunity to write down any worries they may have and post them in the 'Chatter Box' which is then followed up by the staff.
-Place2Be counselling is also offered to any children who may need it.
+All Year 5 and 6 pupils also have access to the app, 'Tootoot' where concerns they submit will immediately alert a member of SLT, who will follow this up with the pupil.